 Despite many eminent voices - from all continents and sectors - are speaking against the classic development aid model, this multi-billion dollar industry is still in its golden years.
 As a consequence, more markets are being held back, more entrepreneurs have to renounce their vision, more dependency is created.

-Despite all, (B)energy persists in raising awareness about this topic and takes active action to bring the biogas sector together. the practices of market distortion persist, (B)energy keeps provided to its partners.
-This is done in different ways, for example, by limiting access to (B)energy products for organizations that may, to some extent, be engaged in development aid work.
+Despite all, (B)energy persists in raising awareness about this topic and takes active action to bring the biogas sector together.
+While the practices of market distortion persist, (B)energy keeps providing protection to its partners.
+This is done in different ways, for example, by not selling products to organizations that may, to some extent, be engaged in development aid work.
 If Western money is involved, the organization must fill in a matrix that makes market distortion – and its negative impact – easier to acknowledge and tackle.
 The organization will then be advised towards a not damaging approach, and a special agreement is signed.
 Additionally, (B)energy works to nudge and educate organizations who plan biogas projects to explore new models and embrace more sensible and considerate approaches.
-One example of (B)energy’s engagement is the biogas project which is currently taking place in Northern Uganda, where a considerable European Aid Organization plans to give away 200 biogas systems for free.
-On this occasion, “Beneficiaries” only have to contribute with material, space, and work time.
-As you can imagine, this destroys the livelihood of any existing or future biogas entrepreneur in the region – possibly in the whole country.
-More recently, as a new Western-fuelled National Biogas Program is taking shape in Uganda, (B)energy is preparing to take new action.
+One example of (B)energy’s engagement was the biogas project which is currently taking place in Northern Uganda, where a considerable European Aid Organization is giving away 200 biogas systems for free.
+This destroys the livelihood of any existing or future biogas entrepreneur in the region – possibly in the whole country and (B)energy brought this project to the attention of the former development minister fo Germany.
+More recently, as a new Western-fuelled Program was being lanuched in Uganda, (B)energy communicated with the responsible people.
 The social enterprise called several international private biogas companies to unite and pin down their demands for entering the Ugandan market in a manifesto.
-The document wants to show the Western development aid industry that the private sector refuses to contribute to the destabilization of the Ugandan biogas market, for the ethical implications as well as for the lack of business opportunities presented by a highly distorted market while neglecting the structural problems that urgently need to be addressed by those responsible.
+The document wanted to show the Western development aid industry that the private sector refuses to contribute to the destabilization of the Ugandan biogas market, for the ethical implications as well as for the lack of business opportunities presented by a highly distorted market while neglecting the structural problems that urgently need to be addressed by those responsible.
 These are only examples of the daily actions that (B)energy takes to protect its business partners from the threat, warn them, and influence organizations to stop or change their projects.

-Biogas Unite is an initiative driven by a a number of biogas entrepreneurs and companies who work to make biogas accessible in Africa and struggle to compete with foreign aid projects.
+Biogas Unite is the reaction to the situation described above.
+It is an initiative driven by a number of biogas entrepreneurs and companies who work to make biogas accessible in Africa and struggle to compete with foreign aid projects.
 Together with all private entities in the biogas sector, we want to raise awareness of the need for clear and fair rules - including a limitation and strict regulation of foreign aid.
-African biogas entrepreneurs and international stakeholders are interested in working in reliable and protected environments, solid and competitive markets with equal conditions for all players and clear rules regarding technology and service quality to assure a good reputation of biogas among customers, partners and investors.
+African biogas entrepreneurs and international stakeholders are interested in working in reliable and protected environments, solid and competitive markets with equal conditions for all players and they want to see all biogas systems functioning.
+A large scale common effort is under way!

-If you want to find out more about this growing movement and its upcoming actions, please visit the webpage here.
+If you want to find out more about this growing movement and its upcoming actions, please visit the webpage here and join!